 - an authorised officer of the local council

-- The identity of the authority must be stated, e.g. Council, Rail Corporation New South Wales (RailCorp), Sydney Water, Roads and Maritime Services, Land and Housing Corporation of NSW etc. If signed by a Registered Certifier they will write 'Registered Certifier' in this space.
+- the identity of the authority must be stated, e.g. council, Rail Corporation New South Wales (RailCorp), Sydney Water, Transport for NSW (formerly Roads and Maritime Services and its predecessors) , NSW Land and Housing Corporation etc. If signed by a Registered Certifier they will write 'Registered Certifier' in this space

-- All certifiers must include their Accreditation/Certification number.
+- all certifiers must include their Registration/Certification number

 Old plan forms

-- the plan was executed under section 109J Environmental Planning and Assessment Act 1979, or
+- the plan was executed under section 6.15 Environmental Planning and Assessment Act 1979 or

 - development consent was granted on or before 30 June 1998.

-A statement will be added to the plan.
+A statement must be added to the plan by the registered surveyor, as follows:

 EVIDENCE THAT THE ORIGINAL DEVELOPMENT CONSENT WAS GRANTED ON OR BEFORE 30 JUNE 1998 PRODUCED